Travis

 Adding or updating SSL in TCIE 3.x

-Please note that selecting ‘HTTPS disable’ will disable https for whole Platform installation.
+Please note that selecting ‘HTTPS disable’ will disable https for the whole Platform installation.

-Adding or Updating Certificates in TCIE 2.x #
+Add or Update Certificates in TCIE 2.x #

 To upload your certificates: